sobuhasy/Wolkamen/README.md

 # Wolkamen
 I will try to do a Pygame-based Wolfenstein copy called Wolkamen (Волкамень) because here I will replace the Germans with the Russians.

+## Setting
-Setting: The game is set during a fictional war between Ukraine and Russia.
+The game is set during a fictional war between Ukraine and Russia.

+## Main Character
-Main Character: You play as a brave Ukrainian soldier named Ivan Kovalenko.
+You play as a brave Ukrainian soldier named Ivan Kovalenko.

-Story:
+## Story

 Ivan Kovalenko, a highly decorated soldier from Ukraine, is captured by the Russian forces during a reconnaissance mission.
 He is taken to a high-security prison fortress named “Wolkamen”, located deep within the Ural Mountains.